mitchydev/mitchydev/README.md

 - [LinkedIn](https://www.linkedin.com/in/mitchpaiva/)

 **About Me**
-- 📚 I am studying at Grinnell College studying Computer Science and Economics with a concentration in Film & Media Studies.
+- 📚 I a student at Grinnell College studying Computer Science and Economics with a concentration in Film & Media Studies.
 - 🤿 When I am not studying or hanging out with friends, I am probably swimming.
 - 🎢 I love all things rollercoasters, from the steel that constructs them to the code that allows them to run safely.